AeroBirdCode/AeroBirdCode.github.io./README.md

 # Hello!
 I'm AeroBird 👋

-🚀 Aerospace engineering student | 🐦 Bird-inspired coder | 🌐 Software Engineer with a passion for UAVs
+🚀 Aspiring Aerospace Engineer | 🐦 Bird-inspired coder | 🌐 Software Engineer with a passion for UAVs

+I'm a junior studying aerospace and aeronautical engineering, and I love technology and flying!
+When I'm not studying or implementing aerodynamic laws, I like to make softwares that draws inspiration from the beauty of the nature.
+Come along with me as I bridge the gap between software engineering and aerospace engineering to create a better future that is tech-driven.

 ### 🌟 Current Projects
 - **RC Plane Build**: Designing an automnomous RC plane using Solidworks, XLR5 and Javafoil.